 Sole traders and partnerships will also have deductions made from the income they receive.

 They are then required to report their gross income on their self-assessment tax returns, with contractor deductions also reported on the tax return and subsequently deducted from any income tax liability which is calculated as being due.

 Contractors need to verify a subcontractor’s status with HMRC before payment is made to establish whether they are registered and the correct amount of tax to withhold.
 Tax can be deducted at source at 0%, 20% or 30%.

-Contractors must report all of the payments they have made under the scheme to the Revenue, or report they have made no payments in the tax month, by the 19th of each month.
+Contractors must report all of the payments they have made under the CIS to the tax authority, or report they have made no payments in the tax month, by the 19th of each month.

 Penalties apply if the monthly return deadline is missed.

-HMRC’s new domestic reverse charge for construction services comes into force on 1 October 2019.
+The VAT domestic reverse charge for building and construction services finally took effect on 1 March 2021.

 It affects VAT-registered businesses, typically those who either take on contracts or subcontract others within a supply chain, that operate under the CIS.